 Can I work at an internship that is not an approved campus partner?

 No. However, if you start the process early enough, your instructor can help the organization where you want work contract with CSUN.
-Please keep in mind that not all organizations meet university standards for approved campus partners.
+Please keep in mind that not all organizations meet university standards.

 Is there a minimum number of hours required?